ocorreiododiogo/pw-admin-custom-pages/README.md

 ### To add custom script and style files to the page:

-1. Add the "ACP_scripts_and_styles" to the page template (the one created in the point 1 of the previous instructions)
+1. Add the "ACP_scripts_and_styles" to the page template (the one created on point 1. of the previous instructions)
 2. Add the .js and .css URLs in this field textarea, one in each line